HydroIT/MG-MAS/README.md

 ## Obstacles
 During teaching the computer to generate some lovely tunes we headed into bigger and smaller problems:

-- Lukas nearly died during a nasty sneezer - we already planned the final words ("please, that must be worth 5 credits)
+- Lukas nearly died during a nasty sneezer - we already planned the final words ("please, that must be worth 5 credits")
-- Idan's bracket key stopped working.
+- Idan's parenthesis key stopped working.
 The programming was like a knight fights just with one hand.
 - Nikolaus brought some beers after two hours swearing in German language
 - Yeah, and the generated music was not as good as hoped.

-The fool with a great tool is still a fool :)
+The fool with a great tool is still a fool :) So we avoided using Sphinx.